Main Content Region

 Outside classwork includes high-level scientific and diplomatic research, as well as writing policy documents.

-The MUN practicum practice time is every Friday from 2 PM to 6 PM.
+The MUN practicum practice time is every Friday (Fall Semester 2:30 to 5:15 PM).

-The application for the 2026 CSUSB MUN-NYC team will open in the Fall Semester 2025.
-More details concerning the deadlines will be forthcoming.
-For more information on either the 2025 CSUSB MUN-Canada delegation or the application process for the CSUSB MUN-NYC delegation, you can contact Dr. Anahid Modrek or Dr. Kevin Grisham, Co-Coordinators of the CSUSB MUN Program.
+The application for the 2026 CSUSB MUN-NYC team is now open.
+It can be found here: 2026 CSUSB MUN-NYC Team Application.
+Students who are selected for the 2026 CSUSB MUN-NYC team will attend the 2026 NMUN-NY Conference in New York City in the Spring Semester 2026.
+The deadline for completing the application is November 26, 2025.
+For more information on the application process for the CSUSB MUN-NYC delegation, you can contact Dr. Anahid Modrek or Dr. Kevin Grisham, Co-Coordinators of the CSUSB MUN Program.
 For more information on joining the team, visit our How to Join page.